Introduction to Online Control: Bibliographic Remarks

 \section{Bibliographic Remarks}

 Regret minimization, online learning, and online convex optimization have a rich history and have been studied for decades in the machine learning and game theory literature.
 The reader is referred to the comprehensive texts of \citet{cesa2006prediction,hazan2016introduction} for a detailed treatment.

-Linear state-feedback policies are a mainstay of control theory both in applications, due to their simplicity, and in theory, owing to their optimality in deterministic and stochastic settings as demonstrated in \cite{kalman1960new}.
-The methods for computing such policies are often based in dynamic programming.
-Often motivated by the need to impose constraints beyond optimality such as robustness, various other policy parametrizations were introduced.
-An early example is the Youla parametrization, sometimes called Q-parametrization \cite{youla1976modern}.
-Later on, the introduction of system level synthesis \cite{doyle2017system, anderson2019system}, in a similar vein, proved useful for distributed control, especially so given its emphasis on state-space representations.
-For a comparison of these and additional ones such as input-output parameterizations \cite{furieri2019input}, see \cite{zheng2020equivalence}.
+Linear state-feedback policies are a mainstay of control theory in both applications, due to their simplicity, and in theory, due to their optimality in deterministic and stochastic settings, as demonstrated in \citet{kalman1960new}.
+The methods for computing such policies are often based on dynamic programming.
+Often motivated by the need to impose constraints beyond optimality, such as robustness, various other policy parameterizations were introduced.
+An early example is the Youla parameterization, sometimes called Q-parameterization \citep{youla1976modern}.
+Later, the introduction of system-level synthesis (SLS) \citep{doyle2017system, anderson2019system}, in a similar vein, proved useful for distributed control, especially given its emphasis on state-space representations.
+For a comparison of these and additional ones such as input-output parameterizations \citep{furieri2019input}, see \citet{zheng2020equivalence,zhang2023relationship}.

-The Disturbance Action Control parametrization, introduced in \cite{agarwal2019online}, is similar to system level synthesis.
-Like SLS, it is a convex parametrization that is amenable to the tools of convex optimization.
+The Disturbance Action Control parameterization, introduced in \citet{agarwal2019online}, is similar to system-level synthesis.
+Like SLS, it is a convex parameterization that is amenable to the tools of convex optimization.
 However, unlike SLS, it is a more compact representation that has logarithmically many parameters in its natural representation in terms of the desired approximation guarantee against linear policies.
-This makes it better suited to machine learning.
+This makes it better suited for machine learning.

 The study of regret in the context of control has roots in the work of \citet{abbasi2011regret,abbasi2014tracking}.
 These works, as well as many that followed \citep{dean2018regret,mania2019certainty,cohen2018online,agarwal2019logarithmic,pmlr-v119-simchowitz20a}, study regret in a stochastic setting, where the perturbations are stochastic.
 In such settings, optimal control is well defined.
 The full power of regret analysis for control, involving both adversarial perturbations, adversarial loss functions, and computational considerations, was initiated in \citet{agarwal2019online}.
 The notion of regret as applied to policy classes was implicit in the work of \citet{even2004experts}.
 The regret metric when applied to policies is different from the counterfactual notion of policy regret defined by \citet{arora2012online}.